 The assessment on this module is 100% coursework with the major element of this being the final submission at the end of their project which will be blind double marked in accordance with the requirements of the relevant accrediting body and the university guidelines.
 This consists of:

-• The final report submission assessing all learning outcomes, but particularly number 7 and which must be passed.
+• The final report submission assessing all learning outcomes, but particularly LO6 and which must be passed.

 • The project process, for which students will submit their log book, and other supporting evidence, together with any artefacts produced during the project.
 This element principally assesses the quality of the final artefact produced and design process by which this was achieved as set out in learning outcomes 1 to 5, and

 • The interim report which provides an important milestone at the end of the first term, giving staff and students the opportunity to assess progress, highlight any potential issues and give guidance on report-writing style.

 Both formative and summative interim assessments will be used to ensure students are fully engaged with their projects and that appropriate progress is being made.

-The student will be required to attend and pass a viva voce examination (which may incorporate a presentation), at which both the supervisor and second marker will be in attendance.
-This will act as a final opportunity for any unresolved questions to be addressed and feedback to be given.
+The student will be required to attend and pass a viva voce examination (which may incorporate a poster presentation), at which both the supervisor and second marker will be in attendance.

 A project-specific bibliography will be given to the student as part of their specification.